Student renting - Residential Tenancies Board

 Short-term lets Temporary accommodation agreements for a short duration.
 No No No

-Key things to remember before you sign
+Key things to remember before you sign:

 Your rights include:

-• A safe and well-maintained home with working utilities and appliances.
+• A safe and well-maintained home with working utilities and appliances

-• Peaceful and exclusive occupation.
+• Peaceful and exclusive occupation

-• Proper notice if your tenancy is ending.
+• Proper notice if your tenancy is ending

 Your responsibilities include:

-• Paying rent on time.
+• Paying rent in full and on time

-• Keeping the property in good condition.
+• Keeping the property in good condition

-• Following house rules and avoiding anti-social behaviour.
+• Following house rules and avoiding anti-social behaviour

 How do I know if my tenancy is registered?